ttvdijk/fastapi-template/README.md

    * go to the `Actions` tab in your GitHub repository and check the logs of the failed workflow.
    * go to the `Overview` tab of your Web App in the Azure portal and check `Deployment logs` -> `Logs`.

+> [!WARNING]
+> The environment variables of the web app are stored as `Application settings` in the `Configuration` section of the web app in the Azure portal.
+> Don't forget to update the environment variables in the Azure portal, if you change/add environment variables in the GitHub repository.

 ### Run locally